canonical/operator/docs/howto/manage-interfaces.md

 This may mean mocking the presence and connectivity of a container, system calls, substrate API calls, and more.
 If you have scenario or unittests in your codebase, you most likely already have all the necessary patches scattered around and it's a matter of collecting them.

-Remember that if you run your tests using `run_matrix.py` locally, in your troubleshooting you need to point `interface.yaml` to the branch where you commited your changes as `run_matrix` fetches the charm repositories in order to run the charms:
+Remember that if you run your tests using `run_matrix.py` locally, in your troubleshooting you need to point `interface.yaml` to the branch where you committed your changes as `run_matrix` fetches the charm repositories in order to run the charms:

 ```text
 requirers: